johnacogan67/tgm_firmware/README.md

 ### Streaming PPG data

-The device will stream PPG data (Red and IR) with each Bluetooth package containing CONFIG_PPG_SAMPLES_PER_FRAME (to be set in the application prj.conf file)
+The device will stream PPG data (Red, IR and Green) with each Bluetooth package containing CONFIG_PPG_SAMPLES_PER_FRAME (to be set in the application prj.conf file)

 #### Parsing the PPG data

 The PPG data is currently sampled at 50Hz (default).
 The amount of samples per data frame is configurable as the prj.conf file with the parameter CONFIG_PPG_SAMPLES_PER_FRAME.
-This is currently set at 25, meaning there should be a frame every 0.5 sec.
+This is currently set at 20, meaning there should be a frame every 0.4 sec.
 Each frame is built up as follows as structure of type tgm_service_ppg_data_t (see tgm_service.h):

 - Bytes 0-4: frame counter, this increments with every frame
-- Bytes 4-12: sample 1 of frame
+- Bytes 4-16: sample 1 of frame
   - Bytes 4-8: red sample
   - Bytes 8-12: IR sample
+  - Bytes 12-16: Green sample
-- Bytes 12-20: sample 2 of frame
+- Bytes 16-28: sample 2 of frame
   ...

 ### Tuning the PPG sensor parameters